Position: Associate Professor; Tutorial Fellow, The Queen's College

 'From British Avant-Garde to American Renaissance: Ezra Pound and Vorticism': a 30 minute talk given at the Repositioning Vorticism symposium held at Tate Britain to accompany their 2011 exhibition The Vorticists: Manifesto for a Modern World.

 Rebecca Beasley studied at Cambridge (BA, PhD) and the University of California, Berkeley (MA).
 She joined the Faculty in 2009, after holding posts at Queen Mary, University of London (1998-99), the University of Liverpool (1999-2000), and Birkbeck College, University of London (2000-2009).
-She is general editor, with Tim Armstrong (Royal Holloway), of the new Edinburgh University Press series, Edinburgh Critical Studies in Modernist Culture, and is on the editorial boards of the journals Modernist Cultures, Textual Practice, and The Journal of Wyndham Lewis Studies.
-Since 2000 she has been a member of the organising committee of the Modernism Seminar at the Institute of English Studies, University of London, and in 2010 she was elected to a three-year term as Secretary of the British Association for Modernist Studies.
+She is general editor, with Tim Armstrong (Royal Holloway), of the Edinburgh University Press series, Edinburgh Critical Studies in Modernist Culture, and is on the editorial boards of the journals Modernist Cultures, Textual Practice, Affirmations: Of the Modern, and The Journal of Wyndham Lewis Studies.
+Since 2000 she has been a member of the organising committee of the Modernism Seminar at the Institute of English Studies, University of London, and she was Chair of the British Association for Modernist Studies from 2014 to 2015.

 Back to Faculty Members